June 11, 2006.

 The towing bow support is not yet painted - and I notice a loose nut!

 I designed this boat to be totally fireproof...the only wood used was the bamboo stern grate and white birch decking boards bonded to the main aluminum deck.
-I have also paneled the inside of the wheelhouse and hung wooden panel wheelhouse doors.
+I also paneled the inside of the wheelhouse and hung wooden panel wheelhouse doors.

 The galley is to the left as you enter this opening.